College Fundraising 101: Where to Start

 An emotional connection drives alumni into being long time donors.
 But, college fundraising is difficult.
 Think about how many students are in and out over the years.
 How is it possible to keep up with each graduate?
 Simple answer: it isn’t.
 People move, and their salaries will vary.

 To make college fundraising more of a success, they start donations before graduation.
 It makes for a fun and memorable experience for the student.
 This also allows for donations to continuously improve the school.
-We came up with 5 simple yet efficient types of college fundraisers that do exactly that!
+We came up with several simple yet efficient types of college fundraisers that do exactly that!

 Everyone loves food, this is a given.
 It’s especially true for students!